Persecution of Kashmiri Shias: The fourth cycle

-Imambara Zadibal is the first imambara constructed in Kashmir Valley by Kaji Chak, minister in the regime of Sultan Mohammad, in the year 1518.

 In 1684 CE, the fourth Taraaj started with a financial matter between a Shia businessman Abdul Shakoor and a Sunni named Sadiq.
 Abdul Shakoor was alleged to have insulted the Companions of the Prophet and a local cleric issued a fatwa against him.
 Sunni mob attacked the Shia neighborhood of Hasan Abad for collective punishment.
 The governor Ibrahim Khan offered him security and tried to control the situation, but the Sunni clerics managed to bring in militias of Sunni Pashtun tribesmen from Kabul.
 They forced the governor to hand over the Shia businessman, his two sons and a son-in-law to the mob for lynching.
 A Sunni cleric, Mulla Muhammad Tahir Mufti tried to stop the mob, but his house was set on fire too.
 Another Shia notable, Baba Qasim, was caught by the invading militias, humiliated and tortured to death.
 Governor Ibrahim Khan's mansion was too set on fire.
 The state tried to control the riots and some of the perpetrators were punished by death.
 Emperor Aurangzeb removed Ibrahim Khan from governorship and released the Sunni perpetrators.
 This incident is described as the worst intra-Muslim sectarian clash during Aurangzeb's rule.